lmas/thesis/thesis.typ

 ////////////////////////////////////////////////////////////////////////////////

-// The conclusions and future work describes the final outcome of how you solved your problems and what's left to do.
-//
-// - describe the outcome
-// - describe your impact:
-// 		- how would the work benefit, if applied used?
-// 		- potentional savings/benefits

-= Conclusion <conclusion>
+= Conclusions <conclusions>

-In this thesis...
+The Matrix Profile is a statistical algorithm and can detect anomalies in time series data.
+It is easy to implement and modify, making it adaptable to new kinds of data.
+Once it is running, it is able to operate indefinitely without human oversight.
+It is also small enough to run on Edge devices and can analyse data from multiple sensors at the same time.

+This thesis implemented the Matrix Profile using Go and adapted the code to handle data in a streaming manner.
+The implementation was then able to produce anomaly highlights that closely matched a known good reference, thus proving the implementation's validity.

+The implementation could then run on a Raspberry Pi and analyse raw sensor data from light, temperature, pressure, and humidity sensors.
+An InfluxDB instance, running on the same device, would then receive the analysed data and could produce plots that would indicate anomalies in the sensor readings.

+Being able to run data analysis efficiently on a small device like this also highlights the value in using simpler methods, rather than leaning on heavy machine learning models for example.
+Running on Edge devices minimises the amount of operating resources needed and provides greater benefits to data security.
+It also minimises the amount of sent and processed data traffic, benefiting the whole network where the device resides in.

 == Future work

-The most obvious area that needs more work is the subject of how to pick an optimal subsequence size for your data source.
+The most obvious area that needs more work in this subject is how to pick an optimal subsequence size for a data source.
-The subject needs a more thorough investigation, by itself, which should produce some sort of a guideline.
 This might be difficult though, as time series data and anomaly patterns varies greatly between the different types of data sources that are available.
 Alternatively, more studies could investigate _Lu's_ approach @lu2, where they